blackmagic-debug/black-magic-org/hacking/target-cortex-m.md

 ## Black Magic Inception

 There are a couple of generations of this.
-The older generation uses the auxiliary serial connector on BMP which happens to be directly attached to the SWD pins of the processor on BMP, and the newer generation has a dedicated pinheader connector for the purpose.
+The older generation (v2.0 hardware and older) uses the auxiliary serial connector on BMP which happens to be directly attached to the SWD pins of the processor on BMP, and the newer generation (v2.1 hardware and newer) has a dedicated pinheader connector for the purpose.

 ### Debugging the older generation

-With the older generation, you can debug a new BMP target with a second BMP as the first BMP's debugger.
+With the older generation (v2.0 hardware and older), you can debug a new BMP target with a second BMP as the first BMP's debugger.
 When debugging with another BMP device the debug messages who up in the second BMP devices gdb session as it uses semi-hosting to direct them out.

 To set up one BMP debugging a second BMP is not particularly difficult but it can be unwieldly.
 Start with the BMP that is going to run the new target code, connect its SWD, SCLK, tPWR/vRef, and GND pins on the PicoBlade